MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-poly-udf.md

 ms.topic: reference
 ms.date: 08/23/2020
 ---
-# series_fit_poly_ext()
+# series_fit_poly_udf()

-Applies polynomial regression on a series
+Applies a polynomial regression on a series.

-The function series_fit_poly_ext() takes a table containing multiple series (dynamic numerical array) and generates, for each series, the high-order polynomial that best fits it using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
+The function `series_fit_poly_udf()` takes a table that contains multiple series (dynamic numerical array) and generates, for each series, the high-order polynomial that best fits it using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
 The function returns both the polynomial coefficients and the interpolated polynomial over the range of the series.

 > [!NOTE]
 >* This function contains inline Python and requires [enabling the python() plugin](../../query/pythonplugin.md#enable-the-plugin) on the cluster.